Skip to main content

 direct provision

 Ireland’s policy on refugees and asylum seekers is governed by International Protection Act, 2015.
 In 2018, Ireland opted into the EU Reception Conditions Directive (recast) which provides minimum standards that all EU countries must adhere to in the reception of asylum seekers.
-In line with the Directive, asylum seekers who have been waiting over 9 months for a first instance decision on their asylum application now have access to the labour market through a Labour Market Access Permission.

 direct provision